 1. Prepare Your Work Area

 The truth is, plastering your ceiling is going to be incredibly messy, so you will want a few large drop cloths to cover your whole floor.
-Splatters and spills are a part of the process, so make sure surrounding furniture are protected.
+Splatters and spills are a part of the process, so make sure surrounding furniture is protected.
 Ideally, you should remove all furniture from the room, but if this isn’t possible, cover them with plastic sheets instead.

 Check out our ‘Painting A Room With No Mess‘ post for more tips on preparing your work area.

 You’ll want to wear safety goggles, a dust mask and some old clothes you don’t mind ruining.
-You’ll also need a few buckets on hand for mixing the plaster and a bucket of fresh water for cleaning your tools.
+You’ll also need a few buckets on hand for mixing the plaster and a bucket of clean water for cleaning your tools.

 2. Prepare the Ceiling

 Remove any nails or screws from the ceiling.
 Make sure all light fixtures are taped and covered up before you begin.

-If there are any high spots or crumbling and loose plaster, you’ll need to sand these spots down with a sanding block.
+If there are any high spots or crumbling plaster, you’ll need to sand these spots down with a sanding block.

 3. Mix Up Your Plaster

 Next, start mixing up the plaster.
 Make sure you give it a good mix so that everything blends in and you get an even texture and consistency throughout the plaster.

 You don’t want your plaster to be too thick nor too runny, so make sure to add water as you go.
 Refer to your plaster package instructions for the correct mixing ratio.

 Pro Tip: Buy or borrow a mixing paddle for your electric drill if you don’t want to mix your plaster by hand

 4. Skim Coat

 Now you’re ready for the action!
 A ‘Skim Coat’ is a thin first layer of plaster that you will apply to your ceiling.